bialak/game-crud/README.md

    ```sh
    npm install
    ```
-3.Download and install a PostgreSQL server from page www.postgresql.org.
+3. Download and install a PostgreSQL server from page www.postgresql.org.
 Ensure that the installation includes the PostgreSQL Unicode ODBC driver.